CodeJonesW/Wills_Blog/assets/blog-posts/deep-link-ios-expo-firebase.md

 - [Expo AASA configuration Doc](https://docs.expo.dev/guides/linking/#aasa-configuration)

 - To implement universal links on iOS, you must first set up verification that you own your domain.
-This is done by serving an Apple App Site Association (AASA) file from your web app.The AASA must be served from the root as /apple-app-site-association (with no extension) or /.well-known/apple-app-site-association (with no extension).
+This is done by serving an Apple App Site Association (AASA) file from your web app.
+- The AASA must be served from the root as /apple-app-site-association (with no extension) or /.well-known/apple-app-site-association (with no extension).
 The AASA contains JSON which specifies your Apple app ID and a list of paths on your domain that should be handled by your mobile app.

 - If using Nextjs one can just put the AASA file in the public folder with no extension.